Suspicious Incident at Md. Subway

 Prince Georges County Fire Department Capt.
 Chauncey Bowers said that after several hours of testing, authorities concluded that pepper spray used by officers may have made the passengers and workers sick.

-``The irritation that was suffered quite possibly might have come from the pepper spray that was used to apprehend the suspect,″ he said. ``All indications at the moment are that the substance is a cleaning solution.″ Bowers said those who developed sore throats and other symptoms were to be monitored for a several days in case of further symptoms.
+``The irritation that was suffered quite possibly might have come from the pepper spray that was used to apprehend the suspect,″ he said. ``All indications at the moment are that the substance is a cleaning solution.″ Bowers said those suffering from the symptoms were to be monitored for a several days in case of further symptoms.

 Officials identified the suspect only as a 23-year-old male.
 They declined to provide any other information because he had not yet been charged by Metro transit police.
 The suspect was being detained at an area hospital, which police refused to name.